urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

   ==
 ```

 The `+poke` arm handles `%acked` and `%post` pokes.

-DM state is symmetrical: both ships are publishing to each other and subscribed to each other.
-When we receive an `%acked` poke, we create an `/imp/message-sub` to subscribe to DMs from the "publisher", which is whoever we're going to talk to.
-When we receive a `%post` poke, we add that new post to our `/pub` shrub and the other ship's `/imp/message-sub` will mirror it in its own state.
+When we receive an `%acked`, we create an `/imp/message-sub` to subscribe to DMs from the "publisher", which is whoever we're going to talk to.
+(DM state is symmetrical: both ships are publishing to eachtoher and subscribed to eachother.)
+When we receive a `%post` from the publisher, we add it to our service provider at `/path/to/this/dm/pub`, which publishes the DM state to the other ship.

 ```hoon
 ++  poke